 Students with disabilities may live with their service animal in campus housing.
 If the College determines that the individual and Service Animal would be better served in an individual room or different residence hall, the student will not be charged the difference in price of a single room or the cost of relocating.
 Service Animals are permitted to accompany the individual in all public areas of the College, which include areas such as classrooms, the cafeteria, residence halls, and other campus buildings.

 Service Animals are not required to wear an identifying vest or badge.
 An interactive process will be engaged in if the service animal poses an issue to another member of the campus community because of allergies, phobias, or religion-based reasons.
-This may include making housing assignments based on separating residents with service animals from residents with allergies, phobias or religious preferences
+This may include making housing assignments based on separating residents with service animals from residents with allergies, phobias or religious preferences.

-Dogs not trained to do work, perform a task, or take specific action to mitigate the effects of a disability and only provide comfort, therapy or emotional support (aka, Assistance Animals) do not qualify as Service Animals and may be excluded from public areas of the campus such as classrooms and other public buildings.
-Animals "in-training" are not considered to be service animals.
+Dogs not trained to do work, perform a task, or take specific action to mitigate the effects of a disability and only provide comfort, therapy or emotional support (aka, Emotional Support Animals) do not qualify as Service Animals and may be excluded from public areas of the campus such as classrooms and other public buildings.